Bernardvdv/Maleficent-Pumpkin/README.md

 More information about ESPHome can be found at this URL https://esphome.io/guides/getting_started_hassio.html

-Below Configuration can be used for the motion sensor
+Below Configuration can be added to the config yml file to enable use of the motion sensor

 ```js
 binary_sensor: